takahasi/docker-openrtm/docs/usage.md

-Usage of OpenRTM on DOcker
+Usage of OpenRTM on Docker
 ==========================
 Please try;